 I used to consider myself blessed.
 I thought myself to have a strong faith in and relationship with God.
 I enjoyed quiet, sweet and restful fellowship with the Lord; but deep within my heart, there was a dissonance of discontent, caused by asking what-if’s in my unguarded moments.

 Married to a man who spoke the love language of service and treated me like a queen that did not have to lift a finger at home, I became overconfident that we had overcome the so-called 7-year itch.
-On the surface, we looked happy; yet deep within, we were scarred from two miscarriages, and battled years of mutual silent frustration over little things that snuffed out the flicker of love in our marriage…at least for me…and I began to ask, “what if I hadn’t married him?”
+On the surface, we looked happy; yet deep within, we were scarred from two miscarriages, and battled years of mutual silent frustration over little things that snuffed out the flicker of love in our marriage…at least for me.
+As my eyes focused more on his imperfections, I began to ask, “what if I hadn’t married him?”

 In my career, despite recognition and promotions for most of my professional life, I was not at rest.
 I found myself searching for something unknown, causing me to hop from one job to another.
 In 7 years, I had 7 employers, the longest of which was 2.5 years in an international law firm – one that perhaps, I shouldn’t have given up on.
 I also began to ask, “what if I weren’t an in-house tax lawyer?”